 A competitive base salary is necessary to attract and retain a talented and experienced workforce.
-Actual salaries for the named executive officers are determined by the Compensation Committee by considering both the market rate for the position and internal equity with both the other named executive officers and other employees in the Company.
-The Compensation Committee's goal is to maintain base salaries generally within a range of 15% above or below the market rate over time for each of the named executive officers, although deviations from this goal may occur due to promotions, the executive's performance and the time the executive has been in a particular salary grade.
+Actual salaries for the named executive officers are determined by the Compensation Committee by considering both the market median rate for the position and internal equity with both the other named executive officers and other employees of the Company.
+The Compensation Committee's goal is to maintain base salaries generally within a range of 15% above or below the market median rate over time for each of the named executive officers, although deviations from this goal may occur due to promotions, and the time the executive has been in a particular salary grade.
 Base salaries are considered for adjustment annually and adjustments are based on general movement in external salary levels, changes in the market rate for the named executive officers' positions, individual performance, internal equity and changes in individual duties and responsibilities.
-At the beginning of 2012, three senior vice presidents were promoted to executive vice president and their duties and responsibilities were substantially re-aligned.
-For 2012, the salary increases for the named executive officers reflected these promotions and averaged 12.7%.
-The Chief Executive Officer's 2012 base salary increase was 3.3%.
+For 2014, the increases to the salaries for the named executive officers reflected these assessments and totaled 3.9%.
+The Chief Executive Officer's 2014 base salary increase was 3%.